The Memphis in May International Festival is the biggest event in Memphis. It lasts a month and includes various events (all huge!)

 - Take MATA Trolly Buses.
-Memphis Area Transit Authority's trolley buses (the antique trolley system is still undergoing renovation) will run during Memphis in May events.
+Memphis Area Transit Authority's trolley buses will run during Memphis in May events.
 There is a Main Street Line, a Riverside Line (which will run on Front Street during May), and a Madison Avenue Line.
 All of the trolley buses run approximately every 15 minutes, so you can park farther away and then ride closer to the festival entrances.
 To see trolley route maps and fare information, go here.

 - Metered Parking on the Street.
 Don't count on Forget about finding a metered parking spot on the street.
 If, by some strange chance you do score such a spot, keep in mind that you don't have to feed the meter on Saturdays and Sundays.

 Click here for a map of parking lots and garages downtown.
 Makeshift lots do not appear on the map because they are not official parking lots and may or may not be open for parking from one year to the next.

 Riverside Drive in downtown Memphis is closed to through traffic from Georgia Avenue to Union Avenue during Memphis in May events, from late April until the end of May.